kylejlin/snatcit/docs/user_guide.md

 3. Play audio:
    1. Make sure no field is selected.
 If a field is currently selected, you can unselect it by clicking anywhere in the field box except the input box (e.g., the field label).
    2. If you click on the spectrogram while no field is selected, the audio segment that you clicked on will be played.
 This is how you check your work (i.e., how you verify that you partitioned the audio into the desired segments).
-4. Use the "Previous" and "Next" buttons to navigate to the previous/next audio file.
+4. Use the "Previous" and "Next" buttons to navigate to the previous/next snapau.
 5. When you want to save your progress, you can click the "Download" button.
 A `snatcit.json` file will be saved.

 ## Customizing `snatcit.json`